Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Information Type Identification

 \section{Information Type Identification}

 In this section, we present our algorithm (\approach: Financial Information Type Identification) to automatically identify the sentences related to an information type in financial documents.
-Its pseudocode is shown in Algorithm~\ref{alg:financial-doc-checking}. \approach takes as input a document $d$ for analysis, the information type $t$ to identify (from the content requirements), labeled documents $D^L$ (in which sentences related to $t$ have been annotated by domain experts), and some auxiliary parameters; it returns a set of sentences $S$ from $d$ related to $t$.
+Its pseudocode is shown in Algorithm~\ref{alg:financial-doc-checking}. \approach takes as input an unlabeled document $d$ for analysis, the information type $t$ to identify (from the content requirements), a set of labeled documents $D^L$ (in which sentences related to $t$ have been annotated by domain experts) with $d \not \in D^L$, and some auxiliary parameters; it returns a set of sentences $S$ from $d$ related to $t$.

 \approach has four main steps: pre-processing (\S~\ref{sec:preprocessing}), candidate sentence identification (\S~\ref{sec:candidates}), fine-grained sentence analysis (\S~\ref{sec:fine-grained}), and sentence selection (\S~\ref{sec:sentence-sel}).